Monirul Islam (artist): Education and career

 Monir was born in Chandpur, Bengal Presidency of British India, present-day Bangladesh.
 He studied at the Faculty of Fine Arts of the University of Dhaka during 1966-1969 when Zainul Abedin and Mustafa Monwar were his teachers and mentors.
 He also taught there as a faculty member for one year.
 With a scholarship from the Ministry of Foreign Affairs of Spain, he graduated in mural paintings from the Escuela de Bellas Artes de San Fernando.
 After graduation, he remained permanently resident in Spain.

 Etching allowed him his first success in Spain in the early seventies when he was included in the short-lived Grupo Quince, which gave him a platform to be in touch with the vanguards of the technique; he worked alongside artists such as Antonio Saura, José Guerrero, Amadeo Gabino, Lucio Muńoz, Alfonso Fraile, Niels Borch Jensen, Carmen Laffón, Antoni Tàpies Juan Romero, Miguel Ángel Campano, Rafael Canogar, Fernando Zóbel, and Luis Gordillo.
 By this time he was also directing the workshop of Antonio Lorenzo with whom he keeps a life-long great friendship.
 In the Spanish art world, the result of his "free-bite" technique of etching is known as "Escuela de Monir" (School of Monir).

-The works of Monirul Islam are easily recognizable for the harmonious balance of the empty space and delicate lines, texture and forms that transcendent and transform the versatility and diversity of life through his own developed style and continuous experimentation of techniques.
-His works can be placed in a great arc stretching from the beginning of his career up to recent times.
-The present is a mere stop in his long journey as a pilgrim traveling a great distance.
+The works of Monirul Islam are known for the balance of the empty space and delicate lines, texture and forms that transcendent and transform the versatility and diversity of life.
+He has developed his style through continuous experimentation of techniques, with clear growth from his early works to his most recent work.

 Although Monir is fully integrated with the Spanish artistic movement, he does not leave his Bangladeshi roots.
 Through his works - etchings, paintings, monotypes, or watercolor - speaks in a language that has been created with rhythms of colors, graphics, and alludes forms and his wisdom, spiritual sensibility and technical skills.